SciML/DiffEqParamEstim.jl/docs/src/methods/optimization_based_methods.md

               colloc_grad=nothing, dudt=nothing)
 ```

-where `t` is the set of timepoints which the data is found at, and
+where `t` is the set of timepoints which the data are found at, and
 `data` are the values that are known where each column corresponds to measures
 of the values of the system. `L2Loss` is an optimized version
 of the L2-distance.
 The `data_weight` is a scalar or vector